Attempts to use the IBM Rational Integration Tester (RIT) Run Command test action result in a "not found" error or hang.

 Resolving the problem

-The following steps will help you to resolve the issue, although it may not be possible to automate every remote command using RIT for the reasons mentioned above.
+The following steps will help you to resolve the issue, although it might not be possible to automate every remote command using RIT for the reasons mentioned above.

 - Verify that the command works as expected when logging into the remote system using an interactive SSH client such as Putty.